Learn Italian online: webinars vs. virtual classes

 The virtual class in learning the Italian language online

 With regard to the language teaching and, in our case, the Italian teaching to foreigners, the virtual class is undoubtedly the choice that comes closest to the training environment of our actual Italian classes, based on peer interaction, cooperative learning and the development of interlanguage, which are essential to learn Italian online.
 In this sense, the global emergency we are facing is a chance to improve and broaden our technical expertise and shape our method on the existing technologies.
 Opportunities are clearly lacking (or dramatically reduced) in online education to develop certain communication skills that are of immediate use in a classic Italian language class context, such as proxemics.
 But even these shortcomings can be remedied during an online Italian class with a wise use of the virtual environment and a dynamic approach to the lesson by the online Italian teacher, who will have to encourage interaction between peers and act as a moderator and a vehicle for content that will then be developed in plenum, by the whole class, just as if it were in the actual classroom.
+On the students’ side, however, a little effort is required in setting up a comfortable workspace in which distractions can be avoided and a full immersion encouraged.

 In the wake of the above, during our online Italian courses, Kappa Language School‘s native Italian teachers will try to take advantage of all the tools offered by the online platform we use for communicating with students and maintaining a high level of attention.
 Our Italian tutors will therefore be able to modify and adapt the learning material generally devised in a traditional classroom context to tailor it to the new means of communication, but they will also work in creating original materials through the use of presentation software, external e-learning platforms and authentic texts available online.
 Out Italian language students will then deal with multimedia teaching materials (such as presentations, game-exercises and tailor-made activities on online learning sites) at every stage of the lesson: from motivation to comprehension, from the reuse of newly learned grammatical structures to written and/or oral production.